Deep River, Iowa: Geography

 Deep River is located at 41°34′49″N 92°22′27″W (41.580395, -92.374249).

 According to the United States Census Bureau, the city has a total area of 0.43 sqmi, all land.

 Brief history and etymology

 In 1856 the town of Dresden, approximately one mile east of the present town of Deep River, was platted.
 The Whitney brothers operated a store there for about 20 years.
-When the Chicago and Northwestern Railroad was built, the residents of Dresden moved to be near the railroad, and thus the town of Deep River was established in 1884.
+When the Chicago and North Western Railway was built, the residents of Dresden moved to be near the railroad, and thus the town of Deep River was established in 1884.
 The Dresden Cemetery lies about a mile and a half south of the current county road, locally known as the Diamond Trail, just about a quarter mile east of Iowa Highway 21.
 The town of Tilton was established at the southern border of the township in 1884 as well, although this largely lay in Keokuk County.